GoogleChrome/developer.chrome.com/site/en/docs/devtools/changelog/2020/05/index.md

 The [Inspect Mode tooltip][3] now indicates whether the element has an accessible [name and role][4] and is [keyboard-focusable][5].

-{% img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/b28GyTVPSuYcdkoFOy7W.jpg", alt="The Inspect Mode tooltip with accessibility information.", width="800", height="959" %}
+{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/b28GyTVPSuYcdkoFOy7W.jpg", alt="The Inspect Mode tooltip with accessibility information.", width="800", height="959" %}

 Chromium Bug: [#1040025][6]